homeinfogmbh/boolparse/README.md

-# strflib
+# boolparse
-A string formatting library
+A library for boolean expression parsing